apache/parquet-format/LogicalTypes.md

 `DURATION` is used to represent a span of time, such as `5 days`.
 It must annotate an `int64` value that stores the total number of time units for the duration.
-The value is a signed integer and can be negative to indicate backward duration.
+The value is a signed integer, where a negative value indicates the duration is in the reverse (backward) direction.
 The duration is purely a measure of time and is independent of any time zone.

 The `DURATION` type takes `unit` as a parameter, and the value must be one of `MILLIS`, `MICROS` or  `NANOS`.